sciboy12/Abs/README.md

+# Note:

+This software is no longer being updated, mainly due to Python's performance limitations. (see [Abs-C](https://github.com/sciboy12/Abs-C) for a replacement, allowing for significantly reduced latency and CPU usage, as well as Wayland support.)

+I might also archive this repo at some point.

 # Abs

 I created this program as a Linux alternative for apsun's [AbsoluteTouch](https://github.com/apsun/AbsoluteTouch), as I had recently switched to Linux, and couldn't find any alternatives.